Full disclosure: This post contains affiliate links. ?

 You can start applying them with Japanese language exchange partners.

-Or, you could try taking the Add1Challenge (now the Fluent in 3 Months Challenge) to level up your Japanese in 90 days.
+Or, you could try taking the Fluent in 3 Months Bootcamp to level up your Japanese in 90 days.

 The directions you can take for learning Japanese are endless.
 But now that you’ve got your core words, you can figure out what’s best for you and start applying it.

 From here, start learning words that are most relevant to your own personal daily speech.
-If you’re looking for other resources to check out, head over to our Japanese resources page, or give these articles a read:
+If you’re looking for other resources to check out, head over to our Japanese resources page, or give the articles down below a read.

 author headshot